Buenos Aires Great Southern Railway: Partido del Tuyú

 Although the BAGSR connected Constitución to Mar del Plata, the agricultural producers that lived next to the Atlantic coast were forced to make long trips driving their cattle to the BAGSR stations so there was not any railway line that ran next to the coast.
 For that reason they requested the BAGSR to build a branch so they could commercialise their goods avoiding so long trips.
 Furthermore, one of those producers sold part of his lands to the company could build there the "Divisadero" station (today, General Madariaga), located on the km 71,68 of the branch from General Guido.

 That branch built from Gral.
 Guido reached Juancho on November 7, 1907.
-By 1912 the tracks were extended to Vivoratá (with three intermediate statons built), where it connected with the main line Constituación – Mar del Plata, making it an alternative way for trains between both points in case there was a problem on the main path.
+By 1912 the tracks were extended to Vivoratá (with three intermediate stations built), where it connected with the main line Constituación – Mar del Plata, making it an alternative way for trains between both points in case there was a problem on the main path.

 On economic grounds, the coming of the train helped the zone to increase its production.
 Apart from cattle, producers commercialised apples and firewood, for which some small branches were built.
 One of those branches reached the point where the intersection of RP 11 and RP 74 is placed today, very close to the entrance to Pinamar.
 Nevertheless, most of those branches would be lifted in the 1940s.